nikithajl/sql_review_env/README.md

 This environment is difficult for agents because it tests multiple kinds of reasoning at once:

-This environment is difficult for agents because it tests multiple kinds of reasoning at once:

 - Semantic preservation: the rewritten SQL must still produce the intended result.
 - Security awareness: the agent must distinguish safe parameterization from insecure interpolation.
 - Performance reasoning: the agent must understand why a query is slow, not just that it is slow.